 Great teachers are not superheroes, we are human.

 What would you add to this list?
-What advice do you have for new teachers?
+Do you have advice for new teachers?
 How about veteran teachers?
-How can we encourage our veterans?
+What advice do we have for our veterans?